New England’s Solar Potential

 The answer is absolutely yes!
 Here’s why…

 Germany is a world leader when it comes to solar, yet Maine receives more sun!
+To think of it a different way, Portland, ME is at the same latitude as sunny Marseille, France!

 If New England gets roughly 30% more annual sunshine than Germany, why are Maine and New Hampshire so far behind implementing available renewable technology?